MarlinFirmware/MarlinDocumentation/_configuration/laser_spindle_v2.md

 {% endalert %}

 ---
-Laser features and other related options are enabled when `LASER_FEATURE` is defined via `Configuration_adv.h`
+Laser features and other related options are enabled when `LASER_FEATURE` is defined in `Configuration_adv.h`.

+If your spindle / laser accepts PWM signals for variable power levels enable the `SPINDLE_LASER_USE_PWM` option and define a `SPINDLE_LASER_PWM_PIN`.
+A hardware-enabled PWM pin will provide the best results.
+Otherwise the cutter will simply be turned on full for any non-zero value and off for zero.

+### Power Modes

-When the `LASER_FEATURE` is enabled it's default operating state will start in Standard Mode.
-Standard Mode will process power from `M3`, `M4`, `M5` GCODES which always wait for the stepper to finish its last move before processing any subsequent `M3/4/5` power changes.
-This mode provides backward compatibility and also works with the `LASER_SYNCHRONOUS_M106_M107` feature described in the latter part of this page.
-Standard Mode can be used to cut or to provide Spindle Feature operations when it is enabled.
+The default operating state for `LASER_FEATURE` is **Standard Mode**.
+In Standard Mode the `M3`/`M4`/`M5` commands wait synchronize the planner (causing a momentary stop) before changing the power.
+This mode is good enough for a spindle and is provided for backward compatibility.
+Standard Mode can be used in combination with `LASER_SYNCHRONOUS_M106_M107` (described below), and can be used to cut or to provide Spindle Feature operations when it is active.

-Two additional modes named Continuous and Dynamic Inline Mode are selectable via `M3/4` GCODEs that include an `I` parameter.
-Sending `M3I` will enter Continuous mode and `M4I` enters Dynamic Mode.
-Each mode will remain enabled until a GCODE of `M5I` is sent which returns us back to Standard Mode.
-S-Values can be included with the first mode M3I inline enable GCODE and will be processed on the next `G1/2/3/5` move.
+There are two inline modes, selected using `M3/4` with the `I` parameter. `M3 I` enables **Continuous Inline Mode** and `M4 I` selects **Dynamic Inline Mode**.
+These modes remain set `M5 I` returns to Standard Mode.
+In these modes, power set with the `S` parameter doesn't take effect right away, but applies on the next `G1`/`G2`/`G3`/`G5` move.

+### Dynamic Inline Mode

-Dynamic mode is new to Marlin, it is currently developing and is experimental.
-Dynamic mode provides laser power scaled to the stepper feedrate.
-It is simmilar to GRBL 1.1f in M4 dynamic mode.
+Since Dynamic Inline Mode is new to Marlin (Oct 2021) it should still be considered under development and experimental.
+Dynamic Inline Mode scales laser power to the stepper feedrate so that a consistent amount of laser energy is applied to the workpiece throughout moves, even as they accelerate and decelerate.
+(It is similar to GRBL 1.1f in `M4` dynamic mode.)
 Stay tuned.

+### Inline Mode

-As of Marlin 2.0.9.x Laser operation will produce the best results using inline planner power control.
-Inline mode applies power to a selected laser output pin defined by `SPINDLE_LASER_PWM_PIN`, this pin should be a hardware enabled PWM output for optimal results.
-If PWM hardware is available then it is activated by defining `SPINDLE_LASER_USE_PWM` otherwise it will be simply be on or off regardless of the set power value above 0.
-Power values are set when movement G-CODES `G1/2/3/5` are processed with an S-Value parameter such as `G1 X10 Y10 S100` The power value is included within planner calculated movement block data.
-Any subsequent stepper processing applies fully synced power values directly from planned moves.
-In most cases laser operations will need the G-CODE motion code feature which is enabled by defining `GCODE_MOTION_CODES`.
-Remember motion codes will provide compatibility with LaserGRBL and other inline based G-CODE generation software.
+Since Marlin 2.0.9.x you'll get the best results using **Inline Mode** power control.
+Inline Mode applies power to a selected laser output pin defined by `SPINDLE_LASER_PWM_PIN`.
+This pin should be a hardware-enabled PWM output for optimal performance.
+If PWM hardware is available it is activated by defining `SPINDLE_LASER_USE_PWM`, providing a range of power levels.
+Without a PWM pin the cutter is simply turned on full for any non-zero value and off for zero.
+Power values are set when movement G-codes `G1`/`G2`/`G3`/`G5` are processed with an S-Value parameter such as `G1 X10 Y10 S100`.
+The inline power value is stored in the planner blocks so that laser power can be perfectly synchronized with every move.

+### Motion Mode

+The `GCODE_MOTION_MODES` option must be enabled for full compatibility with G-code generated by LaserGRBL and other laser / CNC software.
+This feature allows Marlin to process shorthand G-code moves that don't start with a `G#` command.

+### Non-Inline Moves

-When in inline mode `M3/M4` and `M5` GCODEs are still processed and will wait for synchronization, they are then queued for the next move unless a `LASER_POWER_SYNC` feature is enabled.
-Defining `LASER_POWER_SYNC` allows any `M3/M4` GCODE S-Values to be planner queued, synced and then processed by the stepper without pausing.
-This means that if no move is in progress the power will be applied immediately when the GCODE is queued.
+While inline mode is active the `M3`/`M4`/`M5` G-codes are still processed and will wait for planner synchronization; they are then queued for the next move unless `LASER_POWER_SYNC` is enabled.
+The `LASER_POWER_SYNC` option allows any `M3`/`M4` G-code `S`-values to be enqueued, synced, and processed by the stepper ISR without pausing.
+Thus if no move is in progress the power is applied immediately.

+### Laser on Fan Pin

 In addition to inline mode we support laser synchronous fan mode set by defining `LASER_SYNCHRONOUS_M106_M107`.
-Laser synchronous fan mode uses G-CODEs `M106/107` to set laser power on a fan output pin.
-This mode uses planner block update flags to be synced in stepper movement processing.
-This mode works well, however inline mode is faster when performing raster image based laser burns.
+Laser synchronous fan mode uses G-codes `M106`/`M107` to set laser power on a fan output pin.
+This feature sets the laser power using planner "sync" blocks, which allow power to be set in perfect sync with movement.
+This mode works well, however inline mode is faster when performing raster image-based laser burns.

-# Pins
+## Pins

 Fan pin example: